Nasrulla7/Git_Practice/README.md

 # Git_Practice
-This is a practice repo
+This is a webpage repo and iam the developer here